 A book about love, heartbreak, travel, identity, and the “accidents” of fate, Just One Day shows us how sometimes in order to get found, you first have to get lost. . . and how often the people we are seeking are much closer than we know.

 The first in a sweepingly romantic duet of novels.
 Willem’s story—Just One Year—is coming soon!

 Exactly!
 Gayle Forman just proved to all of us that anything is possible.
 That it’s not about the time, it’s about how much you want something to happen.
 This book is a roller coaster ride of emotions.
-Just One Day may not have some heavy drama scene that has transpired in the pages but I have experienced more than just sadness and happiness.
+There may not be some heavy drama scene that have transpired in the pages but I have experienced more than just sadness and happiness.
 There is so much to this book that not everyone could see and read.
 Gayle was able to give us such promising story.

 “Traveling’s not something you’re good at.
 It’s something you do.
 Like breathing.”

 I must say I really like this book a lot.
 For a moment I imagined myself as Allyson and at some point, I feel like we have something in common.
 I actually wanna be her, you know, take a day off from everything, pretend I’m someone else, be lost in a foreign city and for once, not care where my feet takes me.
 It’s something one would want to experience for once in their life.